 Managing Incident Groups

-You can manage individual incidents or all incidents in a group using its Group Details page.
+From the global Incidents page, click an incident group name to open its Group details page.
+You can manage individual incidents or all incidents in a group using the group details page.

 Incident Group Actions